 What are the qualifications of the teaching staff?

 The staff in the Developmental Preschool is a highly qualified group of educators who specialize in early childhood development and education.
 Each class is taught by a Washington State certified teacher and up to two trained teacher assistants.
 Other related service staff (Speech and Language Pathologist, Occupation Therapist, Psychologist, Education Specialists) are in the classrooms according to the need of the students in the class.

 What is the cost?

-Our peer models pay 10 monthly tuition payments in the amount of $255.00.
-The first payment will be due on 04/21/2017 which is applied to September tuition.
-Subsequent payments will be due the first of every month with the last payment being due on 5/1/18.
-This is not reduced based on need.
+Peer tuition is $285.00 per month.
+The first payment is due on September 1, 2022.
+Subsequent payments will be due the first of every month with the last payment being due on May 1, 2023.
+Tuition is not prorated for absences, family vacation, school breaks, etc.

 Does the district provide transportation?

 Although the district is obligated to offer transport to students who qualify for special education services, transportation for peers is the responsibility of the child’s parent or caregiver.

 The developmental preschool is a four day per week program.
 Class is 2 ½ hours per day, a.m. or p.m.
 Placement in a session is determined by a child’s age (younger children attend in the morning, and older or PreK children attend in the afternoon.